outbounder/organic-archconsole/README.md

 Notes:

 * every command has a marker on its left.
-If it is green - then command completed successfully.
-If it is red - failure occurred.
-If it is orange - then the command is still running.
+  * green - then command completed successfully.
+  * red - failure occurred.
+  * organge/blue - then the command is still running.
+* ctrl+end - goes to the bottom of the shell and docks there showing the output of last running command
 * ctrl+shift+c terminates last started command
 * use ctrl+shift+enter to restart last started command
 * when command is still running you can see it on top of the browser window with a number